 For instance, we double-clicked on the “Background Installment Transfer Service” troubleshooter in the step above and then got presented with the picture shown below.
 All you need to do is keep following what the buttons tell you to do and read what else is in the window.
 So, you would click on the “Next” button to get things started and take to from there.

 As we touched on earlier, Windows 10 is a great operating system, and possibly the best version of Windows to date, but it still is not perfect.
 The occasional person will find problems that they haven’t necessarily created at all.
 We mentioned the Windows update earlier in the article, and that was a real problem that we faced after upgrading from Windows 10 Home to Windows 10 Pro.
 We didn’t do anything wrong, Microsoft accepted our money and the operating system, for some unknown reason, just didn’t want to allow any updates.
-We couldn’t fix the problem, we go in contact with Microsoft, their technicians couldn’t solve the issue either, so they eventually reinstalled Windows 10 completely.
+We couldn’t fix the problem, got in contact with Microsoft, their technicians couldn’t solve the issue either, so they eventually reinstalled Windows 10 completely.
 You don’t lose any data when they do that, and it’s not a huge deal, other than needing to let them spend about an hour in front of your computer, which most of us have better things to do, but they do have a team out there who will always help you when you need it purely so that no bad reputation gets out about their Windows operating system.
 It didn’t work perfectly for them in our particular case since we are now writing about it for the world to read but did leave happy customers in the end.

 Windows 10 also offers a may in which you can view the troubleshooter history and details, so you can go over the results of old scans, see them and also finish off jobs that still need doing.